 Who doesn’t like a list?
 Not only does a moving checklist keep you organized, but it’s also a proven fact that crossing an item off a list offers a sense of peace and provides motivation.
 Not sure where to start?
 You can find printable moving checklists online that will give you some insight.

 The more specific you are with your list, the better.
-Think about what items you need, what you need to do prior to your move, what you need to do the day of your move, and what you need to do once you’re in your new location.
+Think about what items you need, what you need to do before your move, what you need to do the day of your move, and what you need to do once you’re in your new location.
 Your list will help minimize that what-am-I-forgetting feeling and save you precious time throughout the moving process.

 Start planning early